Complaint and Grievance Processes

 The following briefly describes the appropriate procedure for resolving issues.

 Informal Complaint: An Informal complaint is an informal allegation, concern, or expression of dissatisfaction regarding a service, policy, procedure, behavior, or outcome.
 An informal complaint is made verbally or via email to the College employee responsible for the area of concern or to their immediate supervisor.
 If an informal complaint cannot be resolved through these channels, a Formal Complaint may be filed.
+If a member of the public does not know this information, please call the main number to the institution as published via the website and ask to speak to the Campus Dean.

 Formal Complaint: A Formal Complaint is a written allegation submitted on the Formal Complaint Form that one has been harmed by being treated arbitrarily, unfairly, or in ways which violate established laws, rules, policies, or procedures.
 The Formal Complaint Form is submitted to the respective campus’s Dean of Academic and Student Services or Dean of Academics (online).
 Further directions are found on the form.
 The Dean of Academic and Student Services or Dean of Academics (online) will involve all necessary parties to resolve the grievance.
 All grievances will be addressed within 10 business days of submission.
 This process, as well as the appeals process, is more fully outlined in the Complaint and Grievance Process section of the catalog.
+This process includes addressing complaints received from members of the public.

 Grievance: A grievance is a formal allegation of discrimination specifically involving one’s disability or sex.
 Concerns regarding discrimination based on race, national or ethnic origin, religion, age, or any other forms of discrimination not including disability or sex should be reported using the Formal Complaint process described above.